owncloud/ocis/changelog/unreleased/enhancement-unified-roles-management.md

 Enhancement: Unified Roles Management

 Improved management of unified roles with the introduction of default enabled/disabled states and a new command for listing available roles.
+It is important to note that a disabled role does not lose previously assigned permissions;
+it only means that the role is not available for new assignments.

 The following roles are now enabled by default: